AhmadTj/CC-predict/README.md

 #### Part 1: Lambda Initialisation

-Part 1 involves creating the AWS Lambda Function with a Python 3.7 runtime.
+Part 1 involves creating the AWS Lambda Function with a Python 3.9 runtime (or the latest available version).
 You will also attach the IAM role created within step 5 to govern the lambda function's access control.

 #### Part 2: Layer Addition